Find Grad Schools

 The states with the most job growth for Security Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

-Security Manager Average Salary
+Average Security Managers Salary

-The typical yearly salary for Security Managers is somewhere between $52,550 and $183,430.
+The salary for Security Managers ranges between about $52,550 and $183,430 a year.

 undefined